Skip to content

 gcc -std=c17 -Wall -Wextra -g -fsanitize=address -fstack-protector-all your_code.c

-If you have followed along and typed out the code in this tutorial up to this point, you have probably felt the tedium of C string operations—after every strncpy, you have to manually add \0, and for every concatenation, you have to calculate the remaining space.
-C++ fundamentally solves these problems through a few core components.
+If you have followed this tutorial and typed out the code up to this point, you have likely realized how tedious C string operations can be—manually adding \0 after every strncpy, and calculating remaining space for every concatenation.
+C++ addresses these issues fundamentally through several core components.

 std::string maintains a dynamically allocated character array internally, automatically handling \0 termination, memory allocation and deallocation, and capacity growth.
-You do not need to manually specify the buffer size, nor worry about overflow:
+You do not need to specify buffer sizes manually, nor worry about overflows:

 cpp